-I used frozen fruit for this recipe as it was a cheaper option but fresh berries can be used as long as they are softened well over a low heat first.
+I used frozen fruit for this recipe as it was a cheaper option and just topped it with some fresh berries.

 You know how I said that this was a great tasty dessert?